 Protecting Your Legal Rights

 In some cases, patients who are prescribed medication that causes harm may have the basis of a malpractice claim.
-To learn more about your right to compensation, please call Neblett, Beard & Arsenault’s legal team to schedule a case review at one of our six convenient office locations.
+To learn more about your right to compensation, please call Neblett, Beard & Arsenault’s legal team to schedule a case review.